Danny Yee >> Travelogues >> Oxford Blog >> Transport

 The parking removal is likely to reduce the queues at the current pinch points, at the expense of longer peak hour queues at the B480 traffic lights.
 The queues at the Horspath Rd junction are likely to clear each cycle, even in peak hour.
 So it will mostly reduce peak hour delays to northbound cars and buses and "shoulder" delays in both directions.

-The parking removal could improve both air and noise pollution, by reducing stop-start movements and accompanying acceleration and decceleration, resulting in smoother and steadier traffic, and by reducing the time vehicles spend queueing on this stretch of road.
+Most of the homes along this stretch of Hollow Way have only very small front yards, which combined with the narrow footways results in very short setbacks from the carriageway.
+This exacerbates both noise and air pollution.
+The parking removal could reduce both air and noise pollution, by reducing stop-start movements and accompanying acceleration and decceleration, resulting in smoother and steadier traffic, and by reducing the time vehicles spend queueing on this stretch of road.
 However if traffic speeds increase, that will offset these gains, especially with noise pollution.

 Recommendations